-- What if I don't have very much experience on my resume?
+What if I don't have very much experience on my resume?

 Our students are all very talented and dedicated to their craft, but we understand that they come from varying performance backgrounds.
 While some of our students already have Broadway and TV credits, it's okay if you're still working towards those goals!
-It is to be expected that, when you're first starting out as a young performer, you won't have as many credits as an older, more experienced performer.
-But take some time to think about the experience you DO have.
-For example: did you perform the Star Spangled Banner at a sporting event?
-Do you participate in dance competitions through your local studio?
-Did you get an award from your drama teacher last year?
-All of these things can go on your resume!
-For a full list of resume guidelines, please go to pages 18-23 of your Student & Parent Handbook. - Should I send you my headshots and resume ahead of time?
+It is to be expected that, when you're first starting out as a

+• Should I send you my headshots and resume ahead of time?
 You will submit digital versions of your headshot and resume to your Student Advisor ahead of time for approval, but you should NOT send hard copies of your headshots and resumes to the office before the program begins.
 BAA cannot be responsible for hard copies that are sent to the office.
 Please bring the appropriate number of copies with you in person on Day One.